Wyse-/QbtAssist/README.md

 ## Compiling & testing
-This project has been compiled with Visual Studio Community 2017 and tested on Windows 7 x64.
+This project has been compiled with Visual Studio Community 2017 and tested on Windows 7 x64 with qBittorrent 4.0.2.